 If your Guinea Pig is outside during the summer, which is great for your piggy, then make sure he’s sheltered from direct sunlight, as Guinea Pig’s can quickly overheat.

 What temperature can Guinea Pigs go outside?

 - Guinea Pigs like temperatures of between 18 to 23 degrees Celsius.

 - If it gets hotter than 26 degrees, your piggy could get heatstroke.

 Guinea Pig’s cannot sweat, because they don’t have any eccrine sweat glands on their body.

-It’s up to you to make sure your piggy doesn’t get too hot.
+It’s up to you to make sure your piggy doesn’t get too cold or hot.

 Can Guinea Pigs live outside in the cold?